adalundhe/hedra/README.md

 ### <u>Run with ease anywhere</u>

-Hedra is simple to set up regardless of how you're choosing to run it, and authoring/managing test workflows is easy.
+Hedra is simple to set up regardless of how you're choosing to run it, and authoring/managing/running test workflows is easy.
 Hedra includes integrations with Git to facilitate easy management of collections of graphs via <b>Projects</b>, the ability to generate flexible starter test templates, and an API that is both fast and intuitive to understand.
-Distributed use almost exactly mirrors local operation, reducing the learning curve for running and managing tests over more complex deployments.
+Distributed use almost exactly mirrors local operation, reducing the learning curve for more complex deployments.

 <br/>